cross-rs/cross/README.md

 This crate is guaranteed to compile on stable Rust 1.32.0 and up.
 It *might* compile with older versions but that may change in any new patch release.

+Some cross-compilation targets require a later Rust version, and using Xargo requires a nightly Rust toolchain.

 ## License

 Licensed under either of